-Sarah Hatfield ~ What is your favorite Thanksgiving dish?
-Mine is gravy, but my family keeps telling me that isn’t a choice.
+What is your favorite Thanksgiving dish?
+Mine is gravy, but my family keeps telling me that is not a choice.
 So I’ll choose mashed potatoes, since they are a preferred gravy vehicle.
-Here is a simple dairy-free mashed potatoes recipe that lets the other Thanksgiving sides (Gravy!) shine.
+Here is a simple dairy-free mashed potatoes recipe that lets the other dairy-free Thanksgiving sides (Gravy!) shine.
+We think it is the best!

 - Bring water to a boil in a large pot.